 Average revenue per user (ARPU) is the amount of revenue you can expect to make from each of your individual customers on average.
 This number can be used to track the growth or loss in revenue you’re earning per customer over time.

-Additionally, by calculating the ARPU at each of your subscription levels, you can tell which of your offerings is the most profitable and help you decide where you should focus to gain new customers.
+Additionally, by calculating the ARPU and average sale price at each of your subscription levels, you can tell which of your offerings is the most profitable and help you decide where you should focus to gain new customers.

 How to Calculate ARPU